 Advance Operating System is an interface between the software applications and hardware with level of packaging.

-Top 5 Advance Operating System Designs For Security Testing
+6 Top Advance Operating System Designs For Security Testing and Anonymity

 1. Kali Linux